 Our assessment follows the ideas that we have begun this program on, with holistic standards that will depend on the project’s development.
 The review process, however, will help with the critique of the material.
 In order to fully assess the project, we have reimagined peer review to be one of open cultivation.

 Our open peer review system brings people together to have a conversation, still holding ideas of transparency, accountability, and criticality to help the project develop.
 This review system is modeled after the Open Review Discussion Sessions in the California State University Library System.
-We also encourage anyone to use the visual annotation tool to review the project for their own understandings.
+The key concepts of this work have been remodeled and made flexible for our internal use, in the format of a checklist.